 - Fill each bacon square with 2 ounces of spinach leaves.
 Then make a small wells in the spinach with your fingers as needed to drop 4 eggs onto the spinach within each bacon square.
 Sprinkle the tomato halves on top being careful not to break the yolks.
 Season with salt and pepper.4 ounces fresh baby spinach, 8 large eggs, 1 cup grape tomatoes, halved, kosher salt and black pepper

 - Bake in the oven for 10 minutes or until eggs have reached desired doneness.

-This is a guest post written by Lisa MarcAurele, founder of Low Carb Yum.
+About the Author: This is a guest post written by Lisa MarcAurele, founder of Low Carb Yum.
 She’s been creating low carb recipes since 2010 and has been known for keeping it simple when it comes to cooking.
 Lisa continues that theme with her first cookbook, Low Carb Yum 5-Ingredient Keto, where all the recipes are made with five main ingredients or less.
-You can follow Lisa on Facebook, Instagram, Pinterest, Twitter, and YouTube.